fmorrow/DATASCI3000Group6Project/README.md

 ## 🚀 How to Run

 1. Clone the repository:
-2. Open the notebook in Google Colab or Jupyter:
+2. Open the notebook in Google Colab(best) or Jupyter:
 3. Ensure dependencies are installed:
 4. Run all cells from top to bottom.